intel-secl/docs/docs/product-guides/Foundational & Workload Security/90 Flavor Management.md

 }
 ```

+---
+**NOTE**:
+By default only `automatic` flavor groups will be created and availabe as Default flavor group.
+Custom flavor groups required for user specific needs to be created by user before adding that particular flavor group for Host registration and Flavor creation.
+---

 ## IMA Flavor

 IMA flavor will be generated with the ima measurements present in the host manifest and this flavor can be created multiple times based on the request.
 IMA flavor will be associated with the host based on ALL_OF match type policy.
 This will be supported by the existing API call itself.